 It's important to understand the process outlined in the PDR guidelines and what it means for the employee before the PDR discussion, including what level of authority you have for salary review decisions.

-Discuss the employee’s salary review with them and explain the salary review process.
+Discuss the staff member's salary review with them and explain the salary review process.
 All salary recommendations for merit increases are moderated and finalised at divisional level.
 Therefore, before confirming any salary increases you must be sure about your decisions and you may need a second discussion to discuss the salary review.
 Depending on the authority that has been delegated to you, you could say things like:

 - “As you are in the appointment range and are performing satisfactorily, you will be awarded a salary increase to step x, $xxx”.
 Make sure that the new step is within the appointment range.”